 But first, some Important things to understand about this article

-This is the second article in our series Uber Eats driver taxes.
+This is the second article in our series about Uber Eats driver taxes.
 Also in this series is our Uber Eats Taxes Calculator, which helps you understand how your Uber Eats earnings impact your total tax picture.
 We'll link to other related posts where applicable, and you can see a complete list of articles here.

 This series focuses on how taxes work for Uber Eats contractors in the United States.
 Most of the principles apply to most food delivery services and rideshare companies.
 However, we do focus on many of the things that Uber does differently than other gig economy companies.